 Citing the right way

-Trust me! a lot of folks in academia do not know how to cite well or in simplest cases do not cite well out being sloppy not for any nefarious intention.
+A lot of folks in academia do not know how to cite well or in simplest cases do not cite well out being sloppy not for any nefarious intention.
 Please learn how to cite well.

 You should always paraphrase and summarise the ideas and arguments of others and of course you can quote verbatim from them but always use the right formatting to designate that (either use single/double quotes or indentation) and cite the sources properly.
 It is still considered plagiarism if you have quoted verbatim a paragraph without using single or double quotes or any form of indentation to specify to the reader that it is a verbatim quotation even if you have cited the verbatim material adequately.
 So pay attention!